Food Allergy vs. Food Intolerance – What’s the Difference?

 What types of food allergy immunotherapies are available?

 We offer three treatment options for food allergies: Avoidance, Oral immunotherapy (OIT) and/or Food sublingual immunotherapy (Food SLIT).
 We find that many patients benefit from these treatments offerings.
 Food allergy management is a personalized approach as each allergy and family is different.
-We look forward to helping you and your family achieve #allergyfreedom with TexasAllergyMD.

 A New Standard in Allergy Treatment & Care